SelectCode/apply/docs/pages/challenges/startup.md

 ### Database

 Your system's database should be designed to efficiently store and retrieve data related to users, projects, and tasks.
-You should focus on using postgres as your primary database.
+You should focus on using [PostgreSQL](https://www.postgresql.org/) as your primary database.

 ## Communication